 API Reference#

-DataShuttle is a tool for convenient scientific project management and data transfer in BIDS format.
+DataShuttle is a tool for neuroscience project management and data transfer.

 Methods